Art Jobs

 1. Artist

 Count this one under obvious.
 Most people go to art school with the goal of becoming a full-time artist and exhibiting their work in galleries, museums and other venues.
-Artists are typically self-employed or are represented by a gallery that helps promote and sell their work.
+Artists are typically self-employed rather than full time, or are represented by a gallery that helps promote and sell their work.
 Most of their money comes from sales of their work or from commissions on large-scale, public and permanent works.
 Many artists also seek grant funding for their projects.
 In general, artists enjoy a great deal of creative autonomy, and may work with a variety of mediums.
-Financial stability can be hard to come by, however, and plenty of artists are forced to find additional employment or sources of income.
+Financial stability can be hard to come by, however, and plenty of artists are forced to find additional employment or part time sources of income.
 There is no educational requirement to be a fine artist, but attending art school can be a great way for artists to develop their skills and build valuable connections before entering the art world.
 It can also provide a path to other careers down the road.

 Median annual wage: $49,520